velipso/nvqm/README.md

 fails -- but will give incorrect results if numbers overflow.
 Angles are not stored in radians, but instead as 12 bit number (0 to 4095).

+The implementation is okay for most functions, but is pretty terrible for `xint_pow`, and I suspect slow for `xint_sqrt`.
+I would love help, if anyone knows better.

 Functions
 ---------